theid7/AutoModpack/README.md

 - Having trouble with the local host IP?
 No worries, just repeat the process but change "hostLocalIp" instead.

 ## Questions?
 Problems?
-* Feel free to contact me via discord Skidam#0001
+* Feel free to contact me via discord @skidam

 **Contributors are welcome!**
 [**click.**](CONTRIBUTING.md)